Have Insurance? Ask Us About a Free Cleaning!

 • A foul smell or taste coming from the affected area

 There are many reasons you might need an extraction, ranging from impacted wisdom teeth to teeth being broken beyond saving or repair.
+Advanced tooth decay is one of the most common reasons patients need extractions, as decay can damage the tooth structure beyond what restorative treatments can address.
 No matter why you think you might need an extraction, we encourage you to speak with your dentist to explore your options.
 A dental provider from the Dental Group of Chicago can help you make the right choice for your overall health and well-being, so please reach out to us if you need assistance exploring your options.

 What to Expect During the Tooth Extraction Process

-If you and your dental provider decide that a tooth extraction is necessary, you can move forward with the procedure.
-Generally, your initial consultation will consist of your dentist assessing any affected teeth and the surrounding gums.
-X-rays are also necessary, as this will help your dentist check bone levels and stability and determine how much damage there is.
+If you and your dental provider decide that a tooth extraction is necessary, you can move forward with the surgical procedure.
+Generally, your initial consultation will consist of your dentist assessing any affected teeth and the surrounding gum tissue.
+X-rays are also necessary, as this will help your dentist check bone levels and jaw bone stability and determine how much damage there is.
 During this consultation, discussing your medications, medical conditions, and other information related to your health and dental history will be helpful.

 You’ll likely receive some form of anesthesia or sedation during the extraction.
 A few options are available, including those that allow you to be asleep or awake during the procedure.
-Nitrous oxide (laughing gas), oral conscious sedation, and IV sedation are all commonly used options, so please speak with your dentist about your anxiety levels and preferences.
+Local anesthetic is commonly used for simple extractions, while nitrous oxide (laughing gas), oral conscious sedation, and IV sedation are all commonly used options for more complex cases.
+Please speak with your dentist about your anxiety levels and preferences.

-Once you’ve received sedation, your dentist will be able to loosen the tooth from its socket.
-Sometimes, such as when there is extreme damage or decay, your provider may need to cut into the gums.
-Then, the area can be cleaned and disinfected before it’s closed up for healing.
-If necessary, your provider may use a bone graft to restabilize and build up lost bone in the jaw.
+Once you’ve received sedation, your dentist will be able to loosen the tooth from its tooth socket.
+Sometimes, such as when there is extreme damage or decay, your provider may need to cut into the gum tissue.
+Then, the extraction site can be cleaned and disinfected before it’s closed up for healing.
+If necessary, your provider may use a bone graft to restabilize and build up lost jaw bone.
 Then, the area is stitched closed.
 While the healing process will generally take several weeks, most patients can return to their routine after 48 to 72 hours have passed.

 Recovery and Post-Extraction Care: What to Do After Your Extraction